openrelayxyz/plugeth-utils/documentation/index.rst

-..
-Plugeth documentation master file, created by sphinx-quickstart on Tue Sep 21 16:08:24 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
 =======
 PluGeth
 =======

-PluGeth is a fork of the `Go Ethereum Client Geth`_ that implements a plugin architecture, allowing developers to extend Geth's capabilities in a number of different ways using plugins, rather than having to create additional, new forks of Geth.
+PluGeth is a fork of the Go Ethereum Client, `Geth`_, that implements a plugin architecture allowing developers to extend Geth's capabilities in a number of different ways using plugins rather than having to create additional new forks.

 From Here:
 ----------

 - Ready for an  overview of the project and some context? :ref:`project`
-- If your goal is to run existing plugns without sourcecode: :ref:`run`
+- If your goal is to run existing plugns without sourcecode: :ref:`install`
 - If your goal is to build and deploy existing plugins or make custom plugins: :ref:`build`

 .. warning:: Right now PluGeth is in early development.
 We are